Hello Bachata Fest Jack and Jill Competition

 Those that have pre-paid will receive an email with a form to complete within four weeks of the competition.
 This will ensure your eligibility for the division you are competing in and speed up your check-in process before the competition.*

-* Ensure that the correct email is used when you registered with $40.
+* Ensure that the correct email is used when you registered with $35.
+Although 2025 will offer the Open Level Division, completion of of your form will be used for analytical purposes.

 3. Arrive to Compete

-Be present to compete on Sunday July 28.
+Be present to compete on Saturday July 26 for preliminaries.
 See schedule for location.*

 4. Select Role and Skill

-Indicate your role (lead or follow) and select you level (novice or intermediate).
+Indicate your role (lead or follow) and select your level (novice or intermediate).*

 5. Assign Bib Number